 Amongst this category, you could consider the Belgian Gose, a cloudy, fruity, and tart beer to which producers add a pinch of salt and coriander seeds to make an epic, historical beer.

 Along with the pale ale, this is the beer style you should get if you’re getting started in the realm of craft beer.

-Pilsner beers where the first clear, bottom-fermenting (lager) beer is the world, developed in the Czech Republic in 1842.
+Pilsner beers were the first clear, bottom-fermenting (Lager) beer in the world, developed in the Czech Republic in 1842.
 The golden-hued, bright, refreshing beer contrasted greatly with the dark, murky beers of the time and soon became the world’s standard.

-Fresh, easy to sip, with subtle malt aromas and a light but creamy palate, Pilsners are ideal for summer days.
+Fresh, easy to sip, subtle malt aroma and a light but creamy palate, Pilsners are ideal for summer days.

-Originally from Germany and Belgium, today craft brewers around the globe make pristine examples.
-A characteristic banana note is common and adding citrus peels to the mixture is also a standard practice — this one you’ll love.
-Filtered or milky-white, wheat beers are not only popular today, they have been beloved for centuries.
+Originally from Germany and Belgium, today, craft brewers around the globe make pristine examples.
+A characteristic banana note is common, and adding citrus peels to the mixture is also a standard practice — this one you’ll love.
+Filtered or milky-white wheat beers are not only popular today, but they have also been beloved for centuries.